 Heatstroke

 Heatstroke is life-threatening and affects more dogs than you might think.
 On a hot summer's day, it might be really tempting to get everyone out of the house into the fresh air for the day, including your furry family members.
-However, walking your dog when it's hot puts them at risk of heatstroke.
+However, walking your dog in the summer when it's hot puts them at risk of heatstroke.

 In fact, it doesn't have to be exceptionally hot; just a warm day can cause heatstroke if your dog is exerting itself and doesn’t have access to shade and water to cool off.